 The main inflow of water to the lake comes from the Detroit River in the west, which first flows through Lake Huron and the smaller Lake St. Clair before passing through the city of Detroit and into Lake Erie.

-There are also multiple smaller rivers that contribute to the inflow of water into Lake Erie such as the Grand River, the Huron River, the Maumee River, the Sandusky River, the Buffalo River, and the Cuyahoga River.
+Multiple smaller rivers contribute to the inflow of water into Lake Erie such as the Grand River, the Huron River, the Maumee River, the Sandusky River, the Buffalo River, and the Cuyahoga River.

-The lake is drained on the east side via the Niagara River and Niagara Falls, which flow into Lake Ontario afterwards.
+The lake is drained on the east side via the Niagara River and Niagara Falls, which flow into Lake Ontario afterward.